JanssenProject/jans/docs/admin/developer/agama/engine-config.md

 - `serializerType`: A low-level property related to [continuations](./hello-world-closer.md#stage-2) serialization.
 Set this to `null` if your flows present crashes due to issues with Java serialization.
 Default value is `KRYO`

 - `maxItemsLoggedInCollections`: When a list or map is [logged](./dsl.md#logging) in a flow, only the first few items are included in the output.
-You can use this property to increase this limit.
+You can use this property to increase that limit.
 Default value is `3`

 - `pageMismatchErrorPage`: A path relative to `/opt/jans/jetty/jans-auth/server/agama` containing the location of the page shown when an unexpected URL is requested while a flow is in course.
 Default value is `mismatch.ftlh`